Why You Need a Door Chime for Business

 Such results happen in a handful of ways.

-First, the way a door chime tells employees to transition from the back of the house to the front.
+First, the way a door chime tells employees to transition from the back of the business to the front.
 It's a reminder to go from tasking to serving guests, and back to whatever they were doing.

 Second, keep in mind the door chimes every time your entrance is opened, regardless if someone is coming or going.
 This can help your staff keep an eye out for shoplifting.